 Edit the properties of a Find action, at least to specify the query to use for finding records.
 The default query finds every record that the smart section's underlying association would allow to be in the Smart section.
 It displays only the name of the record.
 You generally want to be more selective about which records are displayed.
 Also, you generally want more than just the names of the records to be displayed.
-Thus, you generally want to create a query that is more appropriate for the Find action and edit the Find action's properties so that the Find action uses the query.
+Thus, you generally want to create a query that is more appropriate for the Find action and edit the Find action uses the query.